jitsucom/jitsu/configurator/frontend/README.md

 ## Before You Start

 Just run `pnpm i`.
-In case of any probles try `pnpm factory-reset && pnpn i`
+In case of any problems try `pnpm factory-reset && pnpn i`

 ## Development